Cronartium ribicola: Importance

+White pine blister rust is the only rust of white pine.
 Of the five needle pines, sugar pine (Pinus lambertiana), eastern white pine (Pinus strobus), and western white pine (Pinus monticola) are the most economically important for timber harvest and nursery stock.
 In fact, forests of these species represent some of the most valuable land for timber harvest in the US, as they fetch a premium price over related species.
 While species such as whitebark pine (Pinus albicaulis) and limber pine (Pinus flexilis) are of less economic importance, they too are affected by Cronartium ribicola, as well as other five-needle pine species across the US.
 In the early 1900s, large outbreaks of C. ribicola infestation in stands of sugar pines, eastern white pines, and western white pines resulted in the observation of apparently resistant trees, asymptomatic in heavily infected areas.
 By 1950, breeding programs were in place to use these remaining trees as parents to cross and backcross with progeny to develop rust-resistant varieties.
 There are now resistant western white pine trees available.

 The notion that eradication of the alternate host Ribes spp. would be an effective means of controlling the causal agent was largely responsible for the federal ban restricting cultivation of Ribes in the 1920s.
 Until 1966, when the ban was lifted, US breeding efforts in Ribes were essentially halted.
 Today, although some state and local bans remain in place, Ribes cultivars are slowly gaining popularity and many resistant varieties are commercially available.